zowe/community/Project Management/PI Planning/20PI4 Planning/Zowe Docs Objectives.md

-# Zowe Docs Squad - 20PI4 Objectives (October 2020 to December 2020)
+# Zowe Docs Squad - 20PI4 Objectives (October 2020 to January 2021)

 1. Zowe users can learn about and use new Zowe features successfully by reading the documentation.